-HLC Position: HLC believes better health outcomes for individuals and populations require an interoperable healthcare system in which the patient is at the center of care and the right data are available to the right person at the right time.
-Recognizing the importance of interoperable infrastructure for information exchange, HLC’s consensus principles emphasize the need for the private sector to develop technologies and applications that enable bidirectional and instant exchange of meaningful health data.
+HLC Position: HLC believes better health outcomes for individuals and populations require an interoperable healthcare system where the patient is at the center of care and the right data are available to the right person at the right time.
+HLC’s consensus principles emphasize the need for the private sector to develop technologies and applications that enable bidirectional and instant exchange of meaningful health data.
 HLC believes that greater accessibility and quality of health data can accelerate progress in medicines, improve the quality of care delivery, empower consumers, reduce costs, and lead to other benefits not yet imagined.
-HLC also believes that federal organizations such as CMS, the Veterans Administration (VA), and the Food and Drug Administration (FDA), among others, have an obligation to share federally held health information, with appropriate privacy protections, so that maximum public benefit can be gained from collected data.
+Broader data access and interoperability can also help disseminate best practices and essential improvements in health equity by having the tools to eliminate disparities in care.
+HLC also believes that federal organizations such as CMS, Veterans Affairs (VA), and the Food and Drug Administration (FDA), among others, have an obligation to share federally held health information, with appropriate privacy and security protections, so that maximum public benefit can be gained from their collected data.

 HLC Recent Activity:

 - On April 16, HLC’s Confidentiality Coalition sent a letter to HHS Secretary Alex Azar, CMS Administrator Seema Verma and the U.S. National Coordinator for Health Information Technology, Dr. Don Rucker, requesting an extension of the time period for implementation of the CMS Interoperability and Patient Access Final Rule and the ONC Cures Act “Information Blocking” Final Rule.
 The rationale for the request was based on members’ inability to implement these rules due to their singular focus on COVID-19 emergency activities.